How to start a blog (NZ)? (A comprehensive step by step guide)

 Mailing List Plugin

-A very important part of blogging is to build an audience.
+A very important part of blogging is building an audience.
 There is no other better way than a mailing list.
 We will set up Mailchimp via WP Fluent Forms that was earlier installed on the blog.

 Note: This article doesn’t include any instruction on how to set up a Mailchimp account.
 You can do this by going to the website mailchimp.com.
 The following instruction applies, assuming you have a Mailchimp account.